We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here, we’ve rounded up books that cover the subjects of depression, anxiety, addiction, self-love, relationships, and more.

-The books on this list cover a broad spectrum of mental health concerns and provide tools to manage difficult times in life.
-Some books listed were written by doctors and mental health professionals, while others were recommended by mental health professionals who use the books with their patients.
-Several books were highly rated and written by people who’ve dealt with a mental health issue.
+- Variety: The books on this list cover a broad spectrum of mental health concerns and provide tools to manage difficult times in life.

 - $ = under $12